FelixStridsberg/neat-gui/README.md

 - Change all NEAT settings in real time.
 - Step, start and stop evaluation at any time.
 - Start and stop simulation at any time.
 - Save and load network from file.
-(Buggy in the NEAT project still.)
 - Information about the current state of the network.
 - Graph with fitness over time.
 - Area chart with species proportions over time.